05

 Includes Clemmons, Lewisville & more

 Your own state representative sued your town for $2 million.
 Then wrote a law to make sure it's easier next time.
-You've got good schools and stable neighborhoods.
-But the people who represent you in Raleigh are working harder for developers than for you.

 What's happening to you